jhenriquelc/fedora-vmware-installer/README.md

 # VMware Workstation kernel modules installer for Fedora

-> [!WARNING]
-> Something in the latest version of Fedora 41 broke the script that automatically reinstalled it for new kernels.
-Workaround and discussion found in [Issue #1](https://github.com/jhenriquelc/fedora-vmware-installer/issues/1)

 This script installs VMware Workstation, including modified kernel modules and a script to automatically build them for future kernel updates.

 Currently made for Fedora 41 and VMware Workstation 17.6.